GuillaumeSeren/backup/README.md

 Simple backup script for everyday use, focus on efficiency and portability.

 ## Why ?
-*Backup important things is really important* !
+*Backup things is really important* !

 I wanted to share my backup script, and also complete it to fit most, of common need, like:

-- Sync 2 directory content.
+- Sync 2 directory content (SYNC).
-- Save a directory or file as an archive.
+- Save a directory or file as an archive (TARB).
+- Clean other archives than today (CLEAN).
 - Auto generate a unique name for the archive (based on the time).
 - Output a clean log to track events, time and duration.
 - Add a lock file to track already running task.